jhogan/core/STYLE.md

     * should perform a single identifiable, reusable and testable behavor.

+    * should not contain type annotaion

+    * should start with an underscore if the method is considered private

 The methods parameters:

     * should be named after standard variable names or standard abbreviations

     * should be thoughouly documented using the :param: keyword

+    * should not contain type annotaion

 When writing a parameter's default, don't put space before or after the assignment operator, e.g.: